Coming Soon!

 Generous community support brought this project to life.
 We have had such rave reviews, we would like to bring the exhibit to a new home in North Kohala this Fall!

-We're now seeking $15,000 to bring this interactive museum exhibit to Waimea.
+We're now seeking $10,000 to bring this interactive museum exhibit to Waimea.
 Ranching had a big role in bringing honey bees to the islands and we hope to tell the story of the paniolo beekeeper.
 Here's how these funds would be allocated:

 • School visit programming

-• Extended research on Parker Ranch beekeepers
+• Extended research on early Rancher-beekeeper operations

 Let’s Talk Story